It looks like the government’s proposal to allow longer sentence discounts for early guilty pleas is going to be scrapped.

 But the furore that seems to have killed off the policy was about neither economics nor justice.
 It was about words.

 One Wednesday in May, Justice Secretary Ken Clarke went on Radio 5 Live to be interviewed by Victoria Derbyshire about the proposals.
 Derbyshire chose to focus on rape sentences, and very quickly they got into an argument about a specific point: the average sentence for rape and what that means for the shortest time after which a convict might go free.
 Derbyshire said (wrongly) that the average for rape was five years, a sentence that would see some rapists out of prison in “a year and a bit”.
 Clarke disagreed.
-He didn’t have the correct figure to hand, but he said rape sentences were typically longer than five years, and that Derbyshire’s five-year figure must refer to less serious cases, like some date rape cases and underage teenage sex.
+He didn’t have the correct figure to hand, but he said rape sentences were typically longer than five years, and speculated that Derbyshire’s five-year figure must refer to certain cases that have led to shorter sentences, like some date rape cases and underage teenage sex.

 This is where Clarke’s troubles began, as he began to draw poorly thought-out distinctions between some rapes and others.
-Clarke was using the word ‘rape’, he said, “in the usual conversational sense”, meaning that it involved force and violence.
+Clarke said he was using the word rape “in the usual conversational sense”, which according to him means that it involved force and violence.
 In the course of his waffling, he let slip the awful phrase “serious rape” (which will surely now haunt him forever) to refer to cases that might lead to longer sentences.

 “Rape is rape, with respect,” said Derbyshire.
 “No, it’s not,” replied Clarke.